NatLabRockies/flasc/docs/model_fit.md

 ## Cost Functions and Cost Library

 The cost library provides a number of pre-built cost functions and base classes for developing custom cost functions.
+Each cost function is implemented as a subclass of `CostFunctionBase` and must implement the `cost()` method that computes the cost given a FLORIS simulation dataframe.
+This design allows for easy extension and customization of cost metrics, with the ability to add define extra parameters of the cost function on instantiation of the cost function object.

 ### Recommended Cost Function